BUILDING POLITICAL POWER

 - North Carolina

-Organizations funded by HDAF will meet the following criteria:
+Organizations funded by HDAF share the following guiding principles:

 - Cultivate strong relationships with leaders and residents of under-represented communities for a broader and deeper base of support year-round.

-- Represent and are led by communities with higher potential to grow the electorate (e.g. drop- off or occasional voters) and engage those with more progressive views.
+- Serve and are led by communities with higher potential to grow the electorate (e.g. drop- off or occasional voters) and advance progressive policy and social change.

-- Use electoral engagement to accumulate experience and insights to build long-term power.
-Investing in building political organizational capacity can help activists scale quickly when needed, effectively respond to political opportunities, and ensure that key voices are represented in broader organizing spaces.
+- Use electoral engagement to accumulate experience and insights to build lasting power.
+Investing in building political and advocacy organizational capacity can help activists scale quickly when needed, effectively respond to opportunities, and ensure that key voices are represented in broader organizing spaces.

 - Keep growing the leaders who will make a truly representative democracy.
-This includes concerted efforts such as programs to position community members for advancement as organizational leaders; to develop people from under-represented communities as candidates, campaign leaders, and/or staffers; and to get candidates from under-represented communities elected to local and state offices.
+This includes programs to position community members for advancement as organizational leaders; to develop people from under-represented communities as candidates, campaign leaders, and/or staffers; and to get candidates from under-represented communities elected to local and state offices.

-To learn more about the Healthy Democracy Action Fund, please contact Luis Diaz-Albertini at Luis (at) tides.org.
+To learn more about contributing to the Healthy Democracy Action Fund, please contact Luis Diaz-Albertini at Luis (at) tides.org